intel-analytics/ipex-llm/docs/mddocs/Quickstart/graphrag_quickstart.md

 Since its initial introduction, the Transformer model has been further developed and improved upon.
 Variants of the Transformer architecture, such as BERT (Bidirectional Encoder Representations from Transformers) and RoBERTa (Robustly Optimized BERT Pretraining Approach), have achieved state-of-the-art performance on a wide range of natural language processing tasks [Data: Reports (1, 2, 34, 46, 64, +more)].
 ```

+### Troubleshooting

+#### `failed to find free space in the KV cache, retrying with smaller n_batch` when conducting GraphRAG Indexing, and `JSONDecodeError` when querying GraphRAG

+If you observe the Ollama server log showing `failed to find free space in the KV cache, retrying with smaller n_batch` while conducting GraphRAG indexing, and receive `JSONDecodeError` when querying GraphRAG, try to increase `num_ctx` for the LLM model and index/query GraphRAG again.

+You can refer to [this section](#prepare-llm-model-with-larger-context) and increase `num_ctx` from 4096 to a larger number to use the LLM model with a larger context.